-It is no secret that filmed radio has already conquered major national radio stations.
-Simple solutions exist if you also want to get started.
-For this purpose, there are several options: Youtube, Facebook Live and even Periscope.
-The choice of platform will depend above all on the consumption habits of your listeners and your own habits.
+It’s no secret that filmed radio has already conquered major national radio stations.
+Simple solutions exist if you also want to get started, such as: Youtube, Facebook Live and even Periscope.
+The choice of platform will mainly depend on the consumption habits of your listeners, as well as your own preferences.

-In any case, one streaming software will be essential: OBS.
-This software is free and will allow you to broadcast your radio live and film yourself via your webcam.
-OBS may seem difficult to tame, but it will also prove to be a valuable ally if you are considering making filmed radio.
+In any case, one streaming software is essential: OBS.
+This software is free and will allow you to broadcast your radio live and even film yourself via your webcam.
+OBS may seem difficult to tame at first, but it will also prove to be a valuable ally if you are considering making filmed radio.
 It will also allow you to create scenes, where you can broadcast images, text, etc.

 Remember: Whether you choose to broadcast your Internet radio station on Facebook, Youtube or Periscope, be very careful with music broadcasting because these platforms are very strict on this subject.
 Opt to broadcast talk shows with royalty-free music.